alexch/codelikethis/public/lessons/learn_to_code_with_javascript/the_command_line.md

 # LAB: Hello, World

 1. Make sure you are in your `code` subdirectory using `pwd`
+2. Open this directory in Atom using `atom .`
-2. Create a file named `hello.js` using `touch hello.js`
+3. Create a file named `hello.js` using the *File > New* menu
-3. Open `hello.js` in your favorite text editor
 4. Inside this file, put the following source code:

         console.log("Hello, World!");

 5. Save the file
 6. Go back to the terminal
 7. Run this file using `node hello.js`

 What happens?
 Is this what you expected?

-# Side Trip

-* this might be a good time to learn about `git` and version control